 The Clery Act requires institutions that maintain on-campus housing facilities to establish a missing student notification policy and related procedures (20 USC §1092(j), Section 488 of the Higher Education Opportunity Act of 2008).
-When it is determined that a residential student is missing from the ODU community, University staff, in collaboration with the university police department, will be guided by this Missing Student Notification Policy and related procedures.
+When it is determined that a Hague Club Apartment student is missing from the VHS community, University staff, in collaboration with the university police department, will be guided by the VHS Missing Student Notification Policy and related procedures.